Lam says Chinese military could step in if uprising gets bad

 She said seeking Chinese intervention was provided for under Hong Kong’s constitution but that she cannot reveal under what circumstances she will do so.

 The protests started in June over a now-shelved extradition bill that would have allowed some criminal suspects to be sent to mainland China for trial but have since morphed into a larger anti-government movement.
-Protesters fear the bill is an example of Beijing’s increasing influence over the former British colony, which was promised a high level of autonomy when it returned to Chinese rule in 1997.
+Protesters say the bill is an example of Beijing’s increasing influence over the former British colony, which was promised a high level of autonomy when it returned to Chinese rule in 1997.

-The unrest had pummeled tourism and hurt businesses in the global financial hub, further bruising the city’ economy as it grapples with effects of the U.S.-China trade war.
+The unrest had pummeled tourism and hurt businesses in the global financial hub, further bruising the city’s economy as it grapples with effects of the U.S.-China trade war.

+President Donald Trump on Monday urged Chinese President Xi Jinping to ensure a “humane solution” in Hong Kong.
+He warned that any “bad” outcome could hurt trade talks ahead of negotiations in Washington on Thursday.

 Enforcement of the mask ban began Saturday, and Lam said it was too early to call it a failure.
-Two people have been charged with violating the mask ban so far.
+Two people have been charged with violating the mask ban so far, which is punishable by up to a year in jail and a fine upon conviction.

 Critics fear the emergency law, which gives Lam broad powers to implement any measures she deems necessary, could pave the way for more draconian moves.
 Lam said the government would make “careful assessment” before imposing other measures under the law, such as internet controls.